SuperTonic2/markdown-playground/Carter Getting started with Git Lab Markdown.md

 A public repository can be viewed and downloaded by anyone on the internet while a private repository can only be viewed by the creator and individuals specifically added to the repository.

 **Once your repository has been made and has at least one file, what button do you need to click on the web interface in order to create a new file in your repository?**
-On the repository home page, I select the "Add File" dropdowna and select "Create New File".
+On the repository home page, I selected the "Add File" dropdowna and select "Create New File".

 **Describe the steps you took to clone your repository on Github Desktop**
 On Github Desktop, I went to File > Clone Repository, went to the URL tab, entered the repository URL, and hit "Clone".